tentakelfabrik/crispy-css/README.md

 ### clearfix

-Styling for Clearfix with pseudo-classes.
+Styles for clearfix.

-### fontSite
+### font-size

-Using pxToRem for font-size, also include a fallback to px.
+Add font-size with fallback.